makka1998/PacMan-GK/README.md

 SDL2_MIXER
 SDL2_IMAGE
 ~~~~

-Unless you already have these installed here are the Msys command lines you use to install the required packages
+Unless you already have SDL2 installed here are the msys command lines you use to install required packages
 ##
 Msys Command Lines to install the SDL Packages for Clion
 ~~~~